Fiji edge out Wales in epic clash

 Wales appeared to have the match won when Martyn Williams picked off a pass from Nicky Little and raced clear to score.
 But Fiji refused to be beaten and a try from Graham Dewes four minutes from time sealed the islanders a quarter-final tie against South Africa.

+Wales and Fiji were going head to head for a place in the World Cup quarter-finals and the right to face South Africa in Marseille next Sunday.
+Wales were boosted by the return to fitness of captain Gareth Thomas, who recovered from rib cartilage damage to become the first Welshman to win 100 Test caps.
 Lock Ian Evans was thrown straight into the team for his first start since December last year after making an impressive comeback from a long injury lay-off as a replacement in the win over Japan nine days ago.

 Fiji returned to full strength with captain Mosese Rauluni, Leicester centre Seru Rabeni, Saracens full-back Kameli Ratuvou and Gloucester flanker Akapusi Qera all included in the starting XV.